chillerlan/php-oauth/docs/Usage/Using-examples.md

 # Using the examples

-OAuth is not exactly trivial and so is live testing an OAuth flow to make sure the implementation and all its details work as expected.
+OAuth is not exactly trivial, and so is live testing an OAuth flow to make sure the implementation and all its details work as expected.
 The examples - specifically [the get-token examples](https://github.com/chillerlan/php-oauth/tree/main/examples/get-token) -
 are abstracted and condensed as far as possible to make using them as convenient as it can get.